 Tortoise Capital Advisors is a financial advisor firm based in Leawood, Kansas that has been providing investment management services since its founding in 2002.
-The firm’s team of advisors manages more than $17.5 billion in client assets.
-The client base at Tortoise Capital is about as inclusive as any you'll come across.
-In fact, it includes individuals with and without a high net worth, as well as a number of institutional clients, such as pension plans, businesses and charitable organizations.
-The firm is
+The firm’s team of advisors manages assets for individuals with and without a high net worth, as well as a number of institutional clients that include pension plans, businesses and charitable organizations.

 Unlike a fee-only firm, which receives compensation solely from client fees, Tortoise Capital Advisors is a fee-based firm, which means certain advisors can also earn compensation from outside sources.
 In the case of Tortoise Capital Advisors, this refers to compensation earned by certain advisors who double as registered representatives of a broker-dealer; these advisors receive commissions for selling placements in private funds that the firm advises.
 This represents a potential conflict of interest, though the firm's fiduciary duty compels it to act in its clients' best interests at all times.